oshaughnessy/sierramountainll/_pages/softball/index.md

 #### Minors AA Ground Rules

-- Only 1 extra base on an overthrow
-- No stealing
 - Parent or coach may serve as umpire
 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
+- No bunting
+- Stealing allowed, with lead-off at release of pitched ball
+- Only 1 extra base on an overthrow
 - 5 run limit per team per inning

 #### Minors AA Pitching